2140data/react-btcpay-paybutton/README.md

 - **Type**: Object (CSS in JavaScript syntax)
 - **Optional**: Yes
 - **Description**:
-  Allows you to customize the styles for the form.
-For example, `{ flexDirection: 'column' }`.
+  Allows you to customize the form styles.
+For example, `{flexDirection: 'column'}`.

 ---